mnemnion/orb/doc/md/skein/skein.md

 taken on the skein.

-- codex:  A skein carrys a reference to its enclosing codex, which is necessary to enable more complex kinds of inter-document activity.
+- lume:  A skein carrys a reference to its enclosing lume, which is necessary to enable more complex kinds of inter-document activity.

           #Todo this might not actually be necessary; determine.